AMWA-TV/nmos-testing/README.md

 #### `/api`
 _[GET, POST]_

-This endpoint accepts (almost) identical inputs as the interactive command line utility, except hyphens (-) are replaced with underscores (\_) for key values.
+This endpoint accepts (almost) identical inputs as the non-interactive command line utility, except hyphens (-) are replaced with underscores (\_) for key values.

 - GET - Example page
 - POST - Perform a test for a remote host or list the set of test-suites / tests within a suite.